-- White peach puree
+- 1 tablespoon white peach puree

 The classic Bellini recipe is very simple.
 Just put one tablespoon of white peach puree into the bottom of a chilled flute glass.
 Now fill the glass slowly with Prosecco or champagne so it stirs up the puree.